Zeysthingz/Zeysthingz/README.md

 <h3 align="center"> Here we go</h3>

-🔭 I’m currently working on Deep Learning models and ROS packages for Autonomous Driving Car Technology and also I am working with Django.
+🔭 I’m currently working on Deep Learning models and ROS packages for Autonomous Driving Car Technology and also I am working with Django web framework.

-🌱 I’m currently learning C++,Django Rest Framework
+🌱 I’m currently learning C++ and some web stufs

 <h3 align="left">Connect with me:</h3>
 <p align="left">